 If you are looking for the best ways to improve your balance, despite bone on bone arthritis, check out this post here.

 Supplements can be helpful when it comes to finding relief from severe bone on bone pain.
 But they are just that.. a supplement.
 They are not an end all be all solution to your pain.
 They are meant to supplement other things.

-For example, I know many people who have had luck with turmeric and fish oil.
+For example, I know many people who have had luck with turmeric (here is one of my favorites) and fish oil.
 Both of these can be extremely helpful when it comes to reducing osteoarthritis pain.

 Not all supplements are created equally so it’s so important to make sure you are taking the most quality brands.
 I love using consumerlab.com to find the highest quality supplements.

 Please make sure you talk to your physician prior to starting any new supplement to make sure there will be no interactions with health conditions or other medications you are taking.